swannodette/swannodette.github.com/_posts/2013-02-08-the-simply-typed-lambda-calculus-in-20-lines-redux.md

 we'll talk about this in a later post.

 You may be scratching your head at the term **free**.
-Every working programming has an intuitive notion of **scope**, regardless of the particular scoping rules a programming language may have.
+Every working programmer has an intuitive notion of **scope**, regardless of the particular scoping rules a programming language may have.
 In many popular languages these days, it's understood that the arguments to a method or function are **bound** within the body or method of the